 Obstructed windshields, cracked windshields, windshield replacement and other laws and regulations are different for every state.
-Cracked windshield laws in Iowa prohibit driving vehicles where driver’s view of the road is obstructed.
+Cracked windshield laws in Iowa prohibit driving vehicles if driver’s view of the road is obstructed.

 Can I drive with a cracked windshield in Iowa?

 Iowa laws do not mention windshield cracks nor windshield obstruction.
-Federal regulations require that any devices attached to windshields be on uppermost 6 inches, and outside the area cleared by windshield wipers.
-Any stickers must also be outside wiper’s clearing area and must not obstruct or impair clear view of the road.
+Despite this, federal regulations require any devices attached to windshields placed on uppermost 6 inches, and outside the area cleared by windshield wipers.
+Any stickers must also be outside wiper’s clearing area, and must not obstruct or impair clear view of the road.

 Other laws and regulations: